Graylog2/graylog2-images/ova/README.md

 ### Usage

   * Download the image [here](https://packages.graylog2.org/releases/graylog2-omnibus/ova/graylog2.ova)
-  * For VmWare Player/Fusion right click on the image and select 'Run with VmWare'
+  * For VMware Player/Fusion right click on the image and select 'Run with VmWare'
   * For Virtualbox select File->Import Appliance
   * If not automatically, start the VM
   * Wait some minutes until all services are running